Key TakeAways

 Overview of Visa Routes

-- Skilled Worker Visa: Enables UK employers with a Sponsor Licence to hire non-UK nationals for skilled roles (RQF Level 6 or above), offering a pathway to Indefinite Leave to Remain (ILR) for long-term hires.
+- Skilled Worker Visa: Allows UK employers with a Sponsor Licence to hire non-UK nationals for skilled roles (RQF Level 6 or above), providing a pathway to Indefinite Leave to Remain (ILR).
+It suits long-term or permanent hires.

-- ICT Visa (GBM – Senior or Specialist Worker): Facilitates temporary transfers of senior managers, specialists, or graduate trainees within the same corporate group to UK operations, ideal for short-term assignments without ILR eligibility.
+- GBM – Senior or Specialist Worker (formerly ICT): Supports temporary intra-group transfers of senior managers, specialists, or graduate trainees to UK branches.
+It is designed for short-term assignments, with no ILR pathway.

 Cost Comparison